 Integrations are one easy way to get data from external systems into Wavefront.
-This documentation includes:
+Use one of the built-in integrations - and customize it as needed.

-- A list new and updated integrations that we update monthly.
+We update our list of new and updated built-in integrations monthly.

 Try an Integration!